Data Centers in Grand Junction

 Market Access, Business & Tax Climate

-Regional Market Reach: Grand Junction is a key digital outpost for the vast territory between Denver and Salt Lake City.
-It effectively serves as a distribution point for content and applications targeting Western Colorado and Eastern Utah.
+Regional Market Reach Grand Junction is the primary commercial hub between Denver and Salt Lake City.
+It provides an effective point of presence for serving Western Colorado and Eastern Utah, an area of growing economic importance.

-Tax Advantage For Data Centers: Colorado offers significant tax benefits, most notably a state sales and use tax rebate on data center equipment purchases.
-This incentive directly lowers the capital expenditure required to build out or refresh infrastructure, improving the total cost of ownership.
+Tax Advantage For Data Centers Colorado offers significant tax incentives that benefit data center operators and tenants.
+The state provides a sales and use tax rebate on data center equipment, which directly lowers the capital cost of deploying and refreshing hardware.

 Natural Disaster Risk

-Grand Junction has a moderate natural disaster risk profile, with a National Risk Index score of 63.28 out of 100, as of September 2025.
-The area is largely insulated from the catastrophic events that affect coastal or seismically active regions.
+Grand Junction has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 63.28 as of September 2025.
+The location avoids the primary risks of earthquakes, hurricanes, and major coastal flooding that affect other US data center markets.